randsleadershipslack/documents-and-resources/code-of-conduct.md

 Some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
 Again, read the room.

 In channels where commercial activity is allowed, it is just as unwelcome to post an unrelated commercial offering as it is to post in non-commercial channels.

+Commercial requests via direct messages (“DM”) without prior and/or obvious consent from the receiver are prohibited.

 ## Resolve Peacefully